-The term 'OPEC' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'OPEC' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 OPEC is the globally famous acronym for the Organization of the Petroleum Exporting Countries.
 This permanently standing and frequently meeting intergovernmental entity arose over fifty years ago at the Baghdad Conference held back from September 10th through the 14th of 1960.
 Founding meeting nations at the time were Saudi Arabia, Iraq, Iran, Kuwait, and Venezuela.
 These five original Founding Members later found company as nine other states joined them.
 These were Qatar in 1961, Libya in 1962, United Arab Emirates in 1967, Algeria in 1969, Nigeria in 1971, Ecuador in 1973, Gabon in 1975, and Angola in 2007.